d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 but among all people on earth!

-Given the genetic markers representing some person, we don't want our model to simply recognize "oh, that's Bob", and then output the classification, say among {*dementia*, *mild cognitive impairment*, *healthy*}, that corresponds to Bob.
+Given the genetic markers representing some person, we do not want our model to simply recognize "oh, that's Bob", and then output the classification, say among {*dementia*, *mild cognitive impairment*, *healthy*}, that corresponds to Bob.